 Autumn in Reykjavík

-Autumn is also the time when you’ll be able to go mushroom or berry-picking and you can even do it within the capital area, such as in Heiðmörk, or as we like to calll it, Hiking Haven.
+Autumn is also the time when you’ll be able to go mushroom or berry-picking and you can even do it within the capital area, such as in Heiðmörk.
 Wild blueberries and crowberries are the most common wild berries in Iceland but you can also find strawberries and redcurrants in some places, although they are mainly planted and found in people’s gardens.
-As it‘s the season of produce you‘ll be able to eat fresh Icelandic potatoes, carrots, kale, broccoli and more.
+As it‘s the season of produce you‘ll be able to eat fresh Icelandic potatoes, carrots, kale, broccoli, and more.
 It‘s also the time of fresh lamb meat from sheep that have fed on the rich and nourishing vegetation in the mountains of Iceland.

 Whatever you plan on doing in the city don't forget to save money by investing in the Reykjavík City Card.
 This city pass gives you access to our public transport system, swimming pools, many of our cultural institutions and more.